UKHomeOffice/core-cloud-workflow-sonarqube-scan/README.md

 SONAR_HOST_URL (contains the Sonarqube host e.g. https://sonarqube.example.com)

 - Repeat these steps in Settings -> Secrets and Variables -> Dependabot -> New Repository Secret.

-Add the following config into the following directory in your repository `.github/workflow/sonarqube-scan.yaml`, or build into your own workflow logic if more complex.
+  NOTE: If you are unable to see the Dependabot secret submenu, please reach out to Team Sauron Add the following config into the following directory in your repository `.github/workflow/sonarqube-scan.yaml`, or build into your own workflow logic if more complex.

     name: Sonarqube Scanner